6 Ways to Better Manage Your Remote Employees

 share this story

 Bringing together a team of differing personalities is hard enough when you’re working together in the same office.
-If you’re spread across different states or continents, it’s even more challenging to maintain strong relationships and a healthy team dynamic.
+If your remote employees are spread across different states or continents, it’s even more challenging to maintain strong relationships and a healthy team dynamic.

 1. Build personal relationships